How to adjust layer widths & heights (Walls & Heights panel)

 Step 2: Set Bottom, Middle, and Top widths (mm)

-Step 3: Adjust overall size (inches) & review
+Step 3: Adjust overall size (inches) and review

 Set your target cutter size in inches (e.g., 3-4 in).
 Spin the preview and check edges, text, and tight corners.
 If fine features look heavy, lower the Top width slightly; if the frame flexes, raise Bottom toward 6 mm.